 I’ll explore the basics of the ketogenic diet in this post.

 There are differing opinions about what is the best eating plan to follow.

-Some people might benefit from this diet but in cyclical approach which includes intermittent fasting.
+Some people might benefit from this diet but in a cyclical approach which includes intermittent fasting.
 Meaning, coming in and out of ketosis rather than making it our goal to remain in ketosis forever.

 Why Do I Care About This?

 You might wonder why I care about different diet plans.